-Throughout your working life you more than likely be required to work in teams.
+Throughout your working life you are more than likely to be required to work in teams.
 In order for teams to work, there are certain traits that are required.
 Trust is one of the preferred traits.
 Research shows that when there is a certain level of trust between two people they will work better with each other.

 Trust is much easier to build face to face, simply because we pick up so much information visually, for example through tone of voice, body language and words.
 We can observe people in different situations and develop rapport based on how they treat us when other people are around.
 Trust is an important part of all our relationships.
 Trust only occurs because of action.